oisdk/type-indexed-queues/README.md

 [![Hackage](https://img.shields.io/hackage/v/type-indexed-queues.svg)](https://hackage.haskell.org/package/type-indexed-queues) [![Build Status](https://travis-ci.org/oisdk/type-indexed-queues.svg?branch=master)](https://travis-ci.org/oisdk/type-indexed-queues)

 This library provides implementations of five different heaps (binomial, pairing, skew, leftist, and Braun), each in two
 flavours: one verified, and one not.

 At the moment, only structural invariants are maintained.

+More information, and a walkthrough of a couple implementations, can be found at this [blog post](http://doisinkidney.com/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.html).

 ## Comparisons of verified and unverified heaps
 Both versions of each heap are provided for comparison: for